inorganik/countUp.js/README.md

 If you want to get fancy with build systems, a gulpfile is included.
 [Read more here](contributing.md).

 ## Angular directive
 Included is an angular module.
 Use the count-up attribute to quickly create an animation.
 It also integrates nicely with the angular-scroll-spy directive.
-The Angular directive only requires an `end-val` attribute, but will also accept `start-val`, `duration`, and `decimals`. `id` is not needed. **[Check out the angular demo](http://inorganik.github.io/angular-scroll-spy).**
+The Angular directive only requires an `end-val` attribute, but will also accept `start-val`, `duration`, and `decimals`. `id` is not needed.
+You must include both countUp.js and the module to use the angular directive. **[Check out the angular demo](http://inorganik.github.io/angular-scroll-spy).**

 ## WordPress plugin
 If you want a quick and easy way to use this on your WordPress site, try this plugin by [@4DMedia](https://twitter.com/4dMedia): [https://wordpress.org/plugins/countup-js/](https://wordpress.org/plugins/countup-js/)